 New fundraising rounds aren't just exciting for startups.
 They also make a statement to competitors, current investors, customers and the general public about a startup's value and its prospects for the future.

 This is especially true during the Series A round.
-For most startups, the Series A is their first significant round of outside funding.
-Whereas earlier stages of the startup might rely on smaller sums of seed funding from friends, family, crowdfunding, and angel investors, the Series A round is the first time most startups raise substantial money to fuel meaningful growth.
+For most startups, the Series A round is their first significant round of outside funding.
+Whereas earlier stages of the startup might rely on smaller sums of seed funding from friends, family, crowdfunding and angel investors, the Series A round is the first time that most startups raise substantial amounts of money to fuel meaningful growth.

-During the Series A round, companies typically trade a 10%–30% stake in the company in exchange for preferred stock, so the risk is higher for this particular round of funding.
-Which investors join, which investors notably don’t join, and the amount raised all speak to where the company stands and—more importantly—where investors see it going.
+During the Series A round, companies typically trade a 10–30% stake in the company in exchange for preferred stock, so the risk is higher for this particular round of funding.
+Which investors join, which investors notably don't join and the amount raised all speak as to where the company stands and, more importantly, where investors see it going.

-If you’re a founder of an early-stage startup, you’re probably wondering when to raise your Series A funding.
-Picking the most advantageous moment to present your pitch deck can be as important as having impressive performance metrics and projections.
+If you're a founder of a startup that's in its early stages, you're probably wondering when to raise Series A funding.
+Choosing the most advantageous moment to present your pitch deck can be as important as having impressive performance metrics and projections.

 There are a few signs that the timing is right for your startup to raise Series A funding.

 The most important factor in when to raise Series A funding is traction.
 Strong month-on-month (MoM) growth is 12–20% or higher – the sought-after hockey-stick growth projection that gets investors excited.

 Start connecting with investors when your MoM growth trend is thriving and you can offer solid reasons why this is likely to continue or even increase.
 If your growth is steadily climbing at 5–10% MoM and you anticipate it taking an upwards turn soon, you might want to wait until then to raise your Series A funding.